 As far as drowning goes, drowning in a tidal wave of free booze probably isn’t the worst way to go, but only the seven victims of the London Beer Flood could tell us for sure.

-On October 16th, 1814, about 610,000 liters flooded out of the Meux and company brewery in a 15-ft.-high wave of porter.
+On October 17, 1814, about 610,000 liters of beer flooded out of the Meux and company brewery in a 15-foot high wave of porter.
 The wave roared through the streets of Tottenham Court Road, flooding cellars and dragging debris, leaving a path of foamy destruction in its wake.
-The flood was caused by a ruptured vat which created a deadly domino effect that tipped the other vats into spilling their contents and creating a booze wave of death.
+The flood was caused by a ruptured vat which created a deadly domino effect that tipped the other vats into spilling their contents and creating a beer wave of death.

 The brewery has been demolished, and the Dominion Theater now stands in its place.
 While there is no plaque or memorial to signify the beer flood, a local tavern, the Holborn Whippet, serves a special porter that commemorates the beer flood once a year, on the anniversary of the event.

 London Science Weekend: Medicine and Science in the Press

 Join New York Times Journeys and Atlas Obscura for three days of scientific learning, special access and exploration in London.
 Accompanied by Times journalists and scientific experts, meet people contributing to the history of medicine and scientific journalism.
 This two-track program includes panels, exclusive visits and access to some of the best scientific minds available to concentrate on science reporting or medical history.